Stono/linkworks/README.md

 Run `npm install`.

 ### Deploying
-We deploy using the serverless framework, so make sure your `gcloud auth login` is setup, and your `gcloud config get project` is targetting the right projecti and you've updated the project in [serverless.yml](serverless.yml) and simply run `npm run deploy`.
+We deploy using the serverless framework, so make sure:

+    - Your `gcloud auth login` is logged in correctly.
+    - Your `gcloud config get project` is targetting the right project.
+    - You've updated the project in [serverless.yml](serverless.yml).

+Once you've done those things, simply run `npm run deploy`.
 The serverless framework uses service accounts in order to deploy, the deploy script will:

   - Look up your App Engine default service account
   - Generate an account key